-If you’re hiring pros, you might want to get estimates from a few companies to make sure you’re getting the best deal.
-The more stuff you have, and the heavier it is, the more you’ll usually have to pay.
+Hiring pros.
+You might want to get estimates from a few companies to make sure you’re getting the best deal.

-If you’re moving long-distance, you’ll have to get yourself there, too.
-That could mean the cost of a road trip, which includes gas, tolls, and lodging and meals along the way.
+Short or long move, you’ll have to get yourself there, too.
+That could mean a road trip, which includes gas, tolls, possibly lodging, and meals along the way.

 3. Moving Supplies

 You probably know that you’ll need boxes.
 But don’t forget the oodles of tape, bubble wrap, packing peanuts, labels, and markers.
-You might also need to rent or buy a dolly if you’re planning a DIY move.
+You may need to rent or buy a dolly if you’re planning a DIY move.

 You may be able to save by asking for free boxes from local grocery stores and using recycled newspaper as packing material.
 But the little things can still add up.

 If you’re renting, you might owe a security deposit and first month’s rent to your new landlord.
-You may also be responsible for other fees, such as a pet deposit or fees for getting utilities hooked up.
-You could ask in advance to avoid unpleasant surprises.
+You may also be responsible for a pet deposit or fees for getting utilities hooked up.

-If you’re moving into a home of your own, you may need to fix any plumbing or electrical issues before you settle in.
+If you’re moving into a home of your own, you may need to make repairs before you settle in.
 Some new homeowners also invest in changing locks, putting in security alarms, or replacing smoke detectors.